-CLEANING YOUR ALARM
+CLEANING YOUR ALARM.

-YOUR ALARM SHOULD BE CLEANED AT LEAST ONCE A YEAR
+YOUR ALARM SHOULD BE CLEANED AT LEAST ONCE A YEAR.

 To clean your alarm, remove it from the mounting bracket as outlined in the beginning of this section.
 You can clean the interior of your alarm (sensing chamber) by using compressed air or a vacuum cleaner hose and blowing or vacuuming through the openings around the perimeter of the alarm.
-The outside of the alarm can be wiped with a damp cloth.
-After cleaning, reinstall your alarm and test your alarm by using the Test/Hush button.
+The outside of the alarm can be wiced with a damp cloth.

+After cleaning, reinstall your alarm and test your alarm by using the test button.
+Check that the green LED is on.
 If cleaning does not restore the alarm to normal operation the alarm should be replaced.